rrhg/rrhg.github.io/olm.md

 1. kind: CatalogSource
    1. operatorhubio-catalog -

-## How do I install my operator with OLM?
+## How do I install an application operator with OLM?
 Create a subscription.yaml as explained [here](https://operator-framework.github.io/olm-book/docs/how-do-i-install-my-operator-with-olm.html) and then run :
 **kubectl apply -f Subscription.yaml**